mpkocher/mpkocher.github.io/source/_posts/Python-3-8-0b1-Quick-Look.md

 compute(alpha=90, gamma=80, beta=120)
 ```

-I never really liked this looseness of positional vs keyword and would try to discourage it's use.
-Regardless, it can be argued this is a feature of the language (at least in <= 3.7).
-I would guess that many Python developers are also leveraging the unpacking dict style as well.
+I never really liked this looseness of positional vs keyword and would (if possible) try to discourage its use.
+Regardless, it can be argued this is a feature of the language (at least in Python <= 3.7).
+I would guess that many Python developers are also leveraging the unpacking dict style as well to call functions.

 ```python
 d = dict(alpha=90, gamma=70, beta=120)
 compute(**d)
 ```

-In Python 3, function definitions using Keyword-Only was added (see [PEP-3102](https://www.python.org/dev/peps/pep-3102/) from 2006) using the `*`.
+In Python 3.0, function definitions using Keyword-Only arguments was added (see [PEP-3102](https://www.python.org/dev/peps/pep-3102/) from 2006) using the `*` delimiter.
 All arguments to the right of the `*` are Keyword-Only arguments.

 ```python